postmodernist1848/Cants/README.md

 In cants_config.h you may set ANDROID_BUILD to 1 to compile with Android features

-Controls:
+--- Controls ---

 WASD to move

 Space to upgrade anthill when inside

 Android:

-    Tap on the right (left) of the screen to turn right (left) Tap on the top of the screen in the center to move forward or on the bottom to move backwards
+Tap on the right (left) of the screen to turn right (left)

+Tap on the top of the screen in the center to move forward or on the bottom to move backwards

+When inside the anthill, tap on it to upgrade granted that you have enough leaves.

 ------------------------------------------------------------------------------------------
 ## Map Editor